wannabewayno/instant-mvc/README.md

 That's it!
 You'll have a react app, with routes, with controllers, with a bells and whistles server running on localhost:3001.
 Neat huh?

 #### React Specific Information
-If using React Router (we recommend that you do), then there's no need to define a default for serving the index. we take care of this to.
+If using React Router (we recommend that you do), then there's no need to define a default for serving the index. we take care of this too.

 If not using React Router, then simply serve up html files as you normally would, instant-mvc knows to serve these from `./client/build/<fileName>.html`

 ## Issues
+We're still in beta! (from 15/08/2020), if you want a feature or have an issue, please let us know <a href="https://github.com/wannabewayno/instant-mvc/issues">here</a>.

 ## Contributing
+Want to Contribute?
+Flick <a href="https://github.com/wannabewayno">Wayne</a> a message on github and let's have a chat.

 ## License
+Licensed under the MIT License